intel/linux-sgx/sdk/emm/README.md

 - For step 6, modify .config to set "CONFIG_X86_SGX=y".

 #### Verify kernel build and EDMM support
-At root of the kernel source repo,
+At the root of the kernel source repo,
 ```
 $ cd tools/testing/selftests/sgx/ && make
 #./test_sgx